-Our Visual Arts courses range from Drawing for Absolute Beginners, Basic Collage, Introduction to Watercolors, Acrylic Painting, Portrait Drawing and Drawing the Figure with Charcoal to How to Make a Graphic Novel and Color Theory.
+Our Visual Arts courses range from Drawing for Absolute Beginners, Basic Collage, Introduction to Watercolors, Acrylic Painting, Portraiture Drawing and Drawing at The Metropolitan Museum to and Color Theory.

 A beginning course in painting that explores the relationships between the pictorial elements of painting and discovers the technical advantages of the acrylic medium.